Moshe Sharett: Independence

 As Foreign Minister, Sharett established diplomatic relations with many nations, and helped to bring about Israel's admission to the UN.
-He continuously held this role until he retired in June 1956 including during his period as Prime Minister.
+He continuously held this role until he retired in June 1956, including during his tenure as Prime Minister.

-In the debate on how to deal with the increasing infiltration of fedayeen across the borders in the years leading to the 1956 Suez Crisis, Sharett was sceptical of the reprisal operations being carried out by the Israeli military.

 Sharett met with Pius XII in 1952 in an attempt to improve relations with the Holy See, although this was to no avail.

 Prime minister

-David Ben-Gurion retired from politics (temporarily as it turned out) in January 1954, and Sharett was chosen by the party to take his place.
+David Ben-Gurion withdrew from politics in 1953, and Sharett was chosen by the party to take his place.
 During his time as Prime Minister (the fifth and sixth governments of Israel), the Arab-Israeli conflict intensified, particularly with Nasser's Egypt.
-The Lavon Affair, which resulted in the resignation of Pinhas Lavon, the Defense Minister, brought down the government.
-When David Ben-Gurion returned to the cabinet, Pinchas Lavon was a civilian adviser to Prime Minister Sharett.
+The Lavon Affair, which resulted in the resignation of Pinhas Lavon, the Defense Minister, and brought down the government.
+When Ben-Gurion returned to the cabinet, Lavon was a civilian adviser to Prime Minister Sharett.
 But when he returned from the war, he was presented with a fait accompli; it had been the convention, but no longer for a career diplomat, to be chosen to become a Minister of Defense, a portfolio once controlled by the Prime Minister's office, now taken by Ben-Gurion.

 Lavon Affair

 In 1954, three cells of local Jews living in Egypt and one from Israel proper were activated as terror groups to sabotage in Alexandria and Cairo on the orders of a secretive Unit 131 of Israeli Intelligence.
 The Israelis welcomed the British presence in Nasser's Egypt.
 Israel had formed an alliance with the European powers Britain and France.
 Britain had helped found the State of Israel, encouraged socialism, and fostered a sense of accountable democracy.
 Israel viewed Britain's historic role in Cairo as a convenient buffer against potential threatening incursions into Israel's borders.

 A group of Israeli youths were ardent Zionist military trainees, but had little real experience of war.
 They were influenced by their charismatic leader and handler, Avri Elad.
 In July 1954 they threw firebombs into the American libraries of Cairo and Alexandria, with little damage, and cinemas in Cairo.
 But 13 youths were arrested, and then tortured by the Egyptians.
 Two of the prisoners, including the Israeli agent Meir Max Bineth, committed suicide, and three were sent to prison.
 Sharett soon discovered that operations were being prepared for execution in other Arab capitals.
 When the news broke over Cairo Radio in summer 1954, Sharett turned to Minister for Labour Golda Meir for help.
-The Minister of Defense, Pinchas Lavon, and his Head of Military Intelligence, Binyamin Gibli, both declared each other as the responsible party.
+The Minister of Defense, Pinchas Lavon, and his Head of Military Intelligence, Benjamin Gibli, both declared each other as the responsible party.
 The real orders were transmitted in code over the radio in the form of housewives cookery recipes.